eduvpn/documentation/FEDERATION_NOTES_3.0.md

 We want to allow the users of our (mobile) eduVPN application to seamlessly switch between independent, NREN operated and controlled, eduVPN instances around the globe.
-We want to be able to trace abuse back to the user responsible, with help from the NREN the user's "home" institute falls under, and to be able to immediately stop abuse in progress.
+We want to be able to trace abuse back to the user responsible, with help from the user's "home" institute, and to be able to effectively remediate abuse in progress.

-Example: a Dutch student can choose an eduVPN endpoint in Australia without requiring any other action than choosing it in the application.
+Example: a Dutch student can choose an eduVPN endpoint in Australia just by clicking in the eduVPN app on country Australia.

-## Why
+## Why VPN

 Having a VPN service available to use the Internet has a number of features that make it interesting: